I started this blog/website about over a decade ago when I embarked on mosaic work, creating functional pieces and

-In bringing any creative work from dream to concrete reality, I thrive on the interplay of working with one’s hands, imagining what could be, solving problems creatively, and honoring the unique tools of the trade.
+In bringing any creative work from dream to concrete reality, I thrive on the interplay of working with one’s hands, imagining what could be, solving problems creatively, and honoring the heritage and unique tools of the trade.
 I sense the legacy of my family–a quiltmaker, a steelworker, farmers–people who worked with tools to create durable, useful, and beautiful items for their communities.

-My artist’s mindset interacts with who I am as an educator and leader, too:
+My artist’s mindset interacts with who I am as an educator and leader:

 - I see the big picture AND the details that are required to make the vision a reality.